hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 instead of a user token, but it will limit which resources you can manage.
-Organization and team tokens cannot manage resources across multiple organizations, and organization tokens cannot manage certain resource types (like SSH keys or policies).
+Organization and team tokens cannot manage resources across multiple organizations, and organization tokens cannot manage certain resource types (like SSH keys).
 See the
-[Terraform Enterprise API documentation](/docs/enterprise/api/index.html) for more details about access to resources.
+[Terraform Enterprise API documentation](/docs/enterprise/api/index.html) for more details about access to specific resources.

 There are two ways to provide the required token: